SpicySpaceSnake/SpiceWorld/README_en.md

 # DetailedIcon

-A lightweight mod that makes the icon of Rain World more detailed
+A lightweight mod that makes the icon of RainWorld more detailed

 [中文](README.md) | [English](README_en.md)

-## 如何兼容你的mod猫
+## How to be compatible with your mod slugcat

 Each cat can load two resources: To replace the "Kill_Slugcat" and "Multiplayer_Death" textures in the original version.